Table of Contents

 Haskell.
 If you are on a POSIX platform such as Linux, you can use

-or setEnv
+putEnv or setEnv from the

-module.
+System.Posix.Env module.
 Environment setting is not

 defined for Windows.